contigen/font-release-script/README.md

 It uses `node-mailer` to send me configured emails 4 times each day (12 AM, 6 AM, 12 PM, and 6 PM) with appropriate information depending whether a new release exists, and accordingly downloads the assets if available.

-The script is initialiased by a cron using `node-cron` and runs indefinitely, restarts automatically on system reboot using `pm2`, essentially making it a startup service.
+The script is initialiased by a cron using `node-cron` and runs indefinitely, restarts automatically on system reboot using `pm2`, essentially making it a startup service (on a Linux machine).

 Any error and/or info (timestamped) are saved to individual files to keep track of updates.